Apply for a provisional driving licence

 Apply for provisional entitlement for car, motorcycle or moped

-You will need to enclose original documentation confirming your identity, a passport style colour photograph and the fee of £62.50.
+You will need to enclose original documents confirming your identity, a passport style colour photograph and the fee of £62.50.

 The provisional licence has a green plastic photocard and a green and pink paper counterpart.

 Do not send cash, bank notes or blank postal orders with your application; the Driver & Vehicle Agency (DVA) can't be held responsible if they go missing.